hpi-swa-teaching/SVGMorph/README.md

 	load
 ```

- Now you will be able to use SVGMorph in your Squeakkk image.
+ Now you will be able to use SVGMorph in your Squeak image.
-# Supported/Not Supported Features of SVG

 # Supported
 (List of SVG Functionality/Features as defined by:https://en.wikipedia.org/wiki/Scalable_Vector_Graphics and  https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial)

 Supported:
 Scaling the opened SVGMOrphs via Halo.
-Scaling the opened SVGMOrphs via Halo.

-Scaling the opened SVGMorphs via Halo.

-Scaling the opened SVGMorphs via Halo.

 SVG Rectangles, Circles, Ellipses, Lines, Polylines, Polygons and Paths(i.e SVG Basic Shapes).